Puerto Rico agency promises more details at Tuesday creditor meeting

-SAN JUAN, Oct 27 (Reuters) - Puerto Rico’s Government Development Bank said it will present the island’s creditors with more details of the financial analyses supporting its debt restructuring plan at a meeting on Tuesday.
+SAN JUAN (Reuters) - Puerto Rico’s Government Development Bank said it will present the island’s creditors with more details of the financial analyses supporting its debt restructuring plan at a meeting on Tuesday.

 The U.S. commonwealth, seeking to turn around an economy buckling under $72 billion in debt and a 45 percent poverty rate, released a turnaround plan last month that would include restructuring $18 billion of debt.